Hydroelectricity

 These dams are often very expensive to construct and take a lot of time.

-Solar panels and wind turbines however, are cheaper and take less time to build.
+Solar panels and wind turbines, however, may seem cheaper and take less time to build.

 Construction of hydroelectric dams is expensive and lengthy